Colorado

 • Nearest town: Colorado Springs

-Pikes Peak is one of several drive-up 14ers in Colorado, and boy, do you want to take the road!
+Pikes Peak is one of two drive-up 14ers in Colorado, and if you’re a beginner, don’t be a hero.
+Take the road!
 If you are looking for the easiest 14er to tackle, what’s easier than jumping in a tour bus or train that guides you all the way to the summit of a mountain?

 Related Read: 9 Natural Hot Springs in Colorado